kcsheng/weatherly/README.md

 ---

-- Display the weather and forecast of current location
+- Third party API (Weatherbit) connection
 - Ability to search weather of all major locations of the world
+- Current weather and 5 day forecast
+- Search history persistence
 - Fully responsive

 ### Wireframe